valberrie/ratgraph/readme.md

 # What:
 This is a big engine of different things written in zig

+## Tileset
+This will be overenginered.
+We already have a "atlas.json" filetype and structure. description will act as a unique identifier of said sub tileset regardless of the image file it comes from

+Storing a tile in a world will then store a description hash and index into tileset Hash collisions? when loading atlas.json if a hash collision is encountered notify user of names that collide.

 ## Mario Game:
 * Head Bangers
     * mystery boxes